Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Biopsy

-Often a good option.
-However, results are only diagnostic and not definitive, and may underestimate the extent of disease.[65]Hussain M, Cunnick GH.
+Core needle biopsy may, however, underestimate the extent of disease.[91]Hussain M, Cunnick GH.
 Management of lobular carcinoma in-situ and atypical lobular hyperplasia of the breast: a review.
 Eur J Surg Oncol.
 2011 Apr;37(4):279-89.

 http://www.ncbi.nlm.nih.gov/pubmed/21306860?tool=bestpractice.com